The Best TV Providers

 The best way to describe Fios is “better cable.”
 Better because of crisper quality, faster download speeds, and imperviousness to winter storms.
 Cable because, while its Premium Service plan can record up to 12 shows at once and store more than 200 hours of programming, the standard Fios TV and DVR options closely resemble a standard cable package: similar channels, a similar interface.
 The most interesting thing about Verizon Fios is its $65 customizable TV package — for $10 less than its 245-channel plan, you can have as few channels as you want!

-Comcast's packages are standard, with local channels coming in at $28 a month, 140 channels at $45 a month for the first year, and 260 channels at $100 a month for the first year.
+Comcast's packages are standard, 140 channels at $45 a month for the first year, and 260 channels at $100 a month for the first year.

 Its newest gadget, the X1 DVR, has 500GB of storage (enough for hundreds of shows) and the ability to record up to five shows at once.
 Its remote features voice search, which will crawl live TV, On Demand, and your recordings for whatever you want to watch.
 Coolest of all, it boasts the ability to make recommendations based on what you watch frequently, and claims you can ask it, “What should I watch next?”